SpongePowered/SpongeDocs/source/plugin/data/index.rst

 Property
 ~~~~~~~~

 A property is a read-only point of data.
-It provides information that is directly derived from its holders type,
+It provides information that is directly derived from its holder's type,
-but, unlike other data, unchangeable (except for core mods).
-Example for this are the harvesting ablities on tools
+but, unlike other data, it is unchangeable (except for core mods).
+Examples of this are the harvesting ablities on tools
 (represented as ``HarvestingProperty``) or the damage absorption of an equippable armor item.

 DataManipulator